williamw520/jsoda/README.md

 Jsoda is licensed under the Mozilla Public License 2.0 (MPL).
 See the license.txt file for detail.
-Basically you can incorporate Jsoda into your work however you like (free or commercial), but when making change to Jsoda itself, you need to release the changes under MPL as well.
+Basically you can incorporate Jsoda into your work however you like (open source or proprietary), but when making change to Jsoda itself, you need to release the changes under MPL.